Nikhita-varma-Polakonda/Lead_Scoring-Case_study/README.md

 # Lead_Scoring-Case_study

-🎯 Project Overview
+## 🎯 Project Overview
-This repository is part of a case study for the Postgraduate Certification in Data Science, Machine Learning, and AI, provided by IIIT Bangalore in collaboration with UpGrad.
+This repository is part of an ongoing project for the Postgraduate Certification in Data Science, Machine Learning, and AI, provided by IIIT Bangalore in collaboration with UpGrad.

-Case Study: Lead Scoring for X Education, an online platform offering courses for learners.
+📚 Case Study: Lead Scoring for X Education, an online platform offering courses for learners.

-Institution: IIIT Bangalore, in partnership with UpGrad.
+🏫 Institution: IIIT Bangalore, in partnership with UpGrad.

 ## Problem Statement
 A Company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.